thoralmighty/vs-candidemotions/README.md

 # CandidEmotions

 This is a mod for [Vintage Story](https://www.vintagestory.at/) that lets players perform chat actions to express themselves ✨

-For instructions on how to install it, plaese refer to [the official wiki page](https://wiki.vintagestory.at/index.php?title=Adding_mods) on the matter.
+For instructions on how to install it, plaese refer to [the official wiki page](https://wiki.vintagestory.at/index.php?title=Adding_mods) on installing mods.

 ## Examples